The Kelimutu National Park and its trio of multicolored crater lakes has to be one of the coolest sights on the island of Flores, Indonesia.

 The full process is explained below.
 It may sound complicated at first, but rest assured it’s actually pretty easy to get to the lakes!

-1. Flight To Ende Or Maumere
+Step #1.
+Flight To Ende Or Maumere

 The closest airports to Kelimutu are Ende (ENE) or Maumere (MOF).
+You can shop for flights to these airports at Skyscanner.

-Both have regular non-stop flights from Bali and Labuan Bajo that only take about 1 hour and cost 750k IDR ($50 USD) or less.
+Both places have regular non-stop flights from Bali and Labuan Bajo that only take about 1 hour and cost 750k IDR ($50 USD) or less.

-2. Drive To Moni
+Step #2.
+Drive To Moni

 When you arrive at the airport in Ende or Maumere the next step is driving to Moni, the small town at the foot of Kelimutu.